../

 return ()

-The main function here corresponds almost line-by-line to the C version.
-However, this means the same safety issues from C follow us like a shadow; all the C-related safety problems mentioned above can occur here.
+The `main` function here corresponds almost line-by-line to the version in C. However, the same security issues in C will also follow.
+All the C-related security issues mentioned above will occur here.

-Haskell’s Foreign.ForeignPtr provides a mechanism similar to RAII, avoiding the vast majority of memory safety issues.
+Haskell's `Foreign.ForeignPtr` can provide a mechanism similar to RAII to avoid most memory safety issues.

-Specific to the example above, first, we import some library functions:
+Specifically for the above example, first, import some library functions:

 import Foreign.ForeignPtr

-Then change the definition of the pointers from raw pointers to safe ForeignPtr:
+Then change the pointer definition from a bare pointer to a safe `ForeignPtr`:

 a <- cNewMatrix >>= newForeignPtr free